 IPI urged today the relevant authorities to ensure that the incident is fully investigated.

-“Authorities in both the Central African Republic and Russia must identify those responsible and determine the motive behind this killing”, IPI Deputy Director Scott Griffen.
+“Authorities in both the Central African Republic and Russia must identify those responsible and determine the motive behind this killing”, said IPI Deputy Director Scott Griffen.
 “In doing so, all possible avenues of investigation must be considered, including the possibility that the three journalists were attacked in connection with their reporting.”

 According to IPI’s Death Watch, a journalist was last killed in the Central African Republic in 2014.
 Camille Lepage, a French photojournalist, was on assignment in the country when she was killed in an attack.
 Her body was later found in a vehicle driven by militiamen.
 In 2014, local journalist Elisabeth Blanche Olofio also succumbed to injuries she reportedly sustained in an attack to her home a year earlier.